 - Around 71% of all third-party data was deemed inaccurate after a review by survey respondents

 As part of a first-party data strategy, personas based on first-party data are crucial to providing a personalized e-commerce marketing and advertising experience.
 Buyer personas based on first-party data have a number of benefits, including a 10–20% reduction in marketing and sales costs, a 20% higher customer satisfaction rate, a 10–15% increase in sales conversion rates, and a 20–30% increase in employee engagement.

 Start by leveraging all the first-party data you can to build your personas.
 This might include data like location, age, purchase history, audience research, CRM data, or user account information, all of which can be consensually collected without the use of third-party data or cookies.

 Maximize your first-party data with Bazaarvoice

 E-commerce managers and brand managers who don’t embrace first-party data are living on borrowed time.
 Regulations such as the GDPR and CCPA, in conjunction with unanimous motions to quash third-party data and cookies, have put additional pressure on businesses, that often don’t have the time or resources to prepare for third-party data’s retirement.

-An easy solution is insights tools from Bazaarvoice.
+An easy solution is insights and reports tools from Bazaarvoice.
 Rather than waste time hiring third parties, the tools help you analyze customer behavior and sentiment, build your brand, and source more reviews to diversify the voices in your first-party data strategy.Request a demo